iamvery/testing-workshop/doc/WORKSHOP.md

 end
 ```

 Consider the purpose of this new object: to establish an interface you own for interacting with a library you do not own.
 Therefore, all these tests should do is verify that integration behaves correctly.
-Give the implementation a shot, but don't spend too much time on it if things aren't making sense yet.
+Give the implementation a shot.
+If you're not sure how to continue on your own, read on.

+**Hint:** Listen to the output from webmock to stub the network connection.

 ------

-To keep with the tradition of test-driven code, first define the tests that verify the behavior of the adapter.

-# **TODO** split this example up and explain things more thoroughly!

-# TODO consider using webmock instead of so much mocking/stubbing an isolated test
+Add a test that verifies expected the behavior of the wrapper in integration with `OpenGraph`.

 ```ruby
 # in spec/lib/web_page_spec.rb